microsoft/qsharp-compiler/src/VSCodeExtension/README.md

 This is a **preview version** of the Microsoft Quantum Development Kit extension for Visual Studio based on .NET6.0 components.

-We're actively working on supporting .NET6.0 in our VS Code extension.
-This support is still under development and this extension should be considered experimental.
+The Microsoft Quantum Development Kit extension supporting .NET 6.0 is under active development and should be considered experimental.

 You can find here our currently supported extension [Microsoft Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).